 \item Provides simple guidelines for empirical software engineering researchers to apply those mitigation strategies in practical settings;

 \item For reproducibility, all data and analysis scripts are available online:

 \end{itemize}

-In a nutshell, the main aims of this paper are \emph{methodological}: the case studies of \autoref{sec:intro-confounding} and \autoref{sec:teamwork} are based on real data, but are not meant to lead to novel findings about their domains.
-Instead, they demonstrate plausible scenarios where confounding may occur, and to explore different mitigation strategies.
+The main aims of this paper are \emph{methodological}: the illustrative examples of \autoref{sec:intro-confounding} and \autoref{sec:teamwork} are based on real data, but are not meant to lead to novel findings about their domains.
+Instead, they demonstrate plausible scenarios where confounding may occur, and explore different mitigation strategies.